HARP 3 : What’s the #MyRefi Program And Who May Qualify (Including Mortgage Rates)

 Then, in 2012, HARP was expanded.

-Dubbed Harp 2.0, all loan-to-value requirements were suddenly waived, as were proof of income requirements; proof of asset requirements; minimum credit score requirements; and, as a host of other qualifiers.
+Dubbed HARP 2.0, all loan-to-value requirements were waived with the new release, as were proof of income requirements; proof of asset requirements; minimum credit score requirements; plus, as a host of other qualifiers.

-In many cases, HARP 2.0 won't even ask for a home appraisal.
+In many cases, HARP 2.0 won't require home appraisal.

-The retooled HARP 2.0 was specifically designed to remove refinancing hurdles.
-Consider the program's three basic requirements :
+The retooled HARP 2.0 was specifically designed to remove refinancing hurdles which existed under the program's initial iteration.
+Consider HARP's three basic requirements :

 - To use HARP, you must have less than 20% equity in your home